FREQUENTLY ASKED QUESTIONS

 Do you take walk-ins?

 We work by appointment only.
 We are available broad hours so that we can accommodate people's schedules, but we do not hang out at the office hoping someone comes in.
-Unless we are in session when you call, we require at least one hours notice prior to a massage so that we have adequate time to get there.
-Booking on-line ALWAYS requires an hours notice.
+Unless we are in session when you call, we require at least two hours notice prior to a massage so that we have adequate time to finish what we are doing and get there.
+Booking on-line ALWAYS requires two hours notice.

 Do I have to be naked?